Pattern formation by turbulent cascades

-In order to realize the mixed cascade of Fig.~\ref{figure_pattern_cascade}c, we first need to turn a direct cascade into an inverse cascade.
-This can be achieved by simply rotating the fluid at high velocities (Fig.~\ref{figure_two_dimensionalization}; see Refs.~\cite{Davidson2015,Alexakis2018}): the Coriolis force $\vec{f}_{\vec{\Omega}} = 2 \rho \vec{\Omega} \times \vec{v}$ (where $\vec{\Omega}$ is the rotation vector and $\times$ is the vector product), added in the right-hand side of the Navier-Stokes equation \eqref{ns}, leads to an alignment of the vortex lines with the rotation axis.
-In addition, energy is not injected nor dissipated by the Coriolis force.
-As the rotation speed increases, the vortex tangle becomes more and more polarized, which induces a two-dimensionalization of the flow and an inverse energy cascade similar to the case of 2D fluids, eventually leading to the condensation of two vortices of opposite vorticity at the size of the system (Fig.~\ref{figure_two_dimensionalization}b,c).
+In order to realize the mixed cascade of Fig.~\ref{figure_pattern_cascade}c, one first needs to turn a direct cascade into an inverse cascade.
+This can be achieved by simply rotating the fluid at high velocities~\cite{Davidson2015,Alexakis2018}, as illustrated in Fig.~\ref{figure_two_dimensionalization}.
+The Coriolis force $\vec{f}_{\vec{\Omega}} = 2 \rho \vec{v} \times \vec{\Omega}$ (in which $\vec{v}(t, \vec{x})$ is the velocity field, $\rho$ is the density, $\vec{\Omega}$ is the rotation vector and $\times$ is the vector product) tends to align vortex lines with the rotation axis, without injecting nor dissipating energy.
+As the rotation speed increases, the vortex tangle becomes more and more polarized, which induces a two-dimensionalization of the flow.
+This prevents vortex stretching and leads to an inverse energy cascade similar to the case of 2D fluids.
+Eventually, the energy condenses into two vortices of opposite vorticity.
+As the inverse cascade proceeds all the way to the largest scales, this condensation occurs only at the size of the system (Fig.~\ref{figure_pattern_cascade}b and Fig.~\ref{figure_two_dimensionalization}b-c).

-For our purpose, however, we need an inverse cascade at large wavevectors only: this suggests a gradient term in the Navier-Stokes equation, like the viscosity term, but with the additional requirement that it does not dissipate so we can have energy pile-up, i.e. a condensate, at the length scale $k_{\text{c}}^{-1}$.
-All we need to do is to allow an antisymmetric part in the viscosity tensor